LaMitaOne/Flowmotion/README.md

 So I thought maybe some of you will like it too :)

 Still tweaking and some things are not perfect yet, some not fully implemented,
 but it’s already basically stable and looks really nice in my player!

+!!! --- NOT FINISHED - Partly stable, parts not working so far.
+Stable atm: Addimages (not async), SelectNextImage, SelectPreviousImage, Animations, hotzoom, breathing at all stable,
+Clear animated to direction or target, selected can go to other target, setting Background color/pic, Glow and all that,
+DeselectZoomedImage, those i am using in my player already and no problems at all,
+other functions may work, not work, or it explodes right into ur face :D nah...
+I am working on getting more of it done :)

 ### Latest changes: